 Q: Are there any standardization efforts on SON for LTE femtocells?

 A: The standards for self-optimizing networks (SON) are evolving and there is very little guidance available today on the actual implementation.
 There is significant room for differentiation between vendors especially in case of small cell solutions such as femtocells.

 Femto Forum is actively working on recommending the SON requirement for Femtocell.
 The 3GPP TR 36.921 and 3GPP TR 36.922 specifies standards for Self configuration of LTE Femtocell.

 A: Typically in a mesh environment there is an aggregation node that terminates IPSec tunnels towards EPC and other eNodeB.
-Femtocells can have a single IPSec tunnel with aggregation node for S1 and X2 purposes.
+Femtocells can have a single IPSec tunnel with an aggregation node for S1 and X2 purposes.
 This aggregation will act as a bridge between two IPSec tunnels from two eNodeBs.
-So the number of IPSec tunnels ceases to be a limiting factor in deployment of femtocell solutions.
+So the number of IPSec tunnels ceases to be a limiting factor in the deployment of femtocell solutions.